 Accept-Ranges: <range-unit> Accept-Ranges: none

-- No range unit is supported, this makes the header equivalent of its own absence and is therefore rarely used, though some browsers, like IE9, uses it to disable or remove the pause buttons in their download managers.
+- No range unit is supported, this makes the header equivalent of its own absence and is therefore rarely used, though some browsers, like IE9, it is used to disable or remove the pause buttons in the download manager.